AriFordsham/GHCWiki/commentary/compiler/backends/ncg.md

  * [[GhcFile(compiler/nativeGen/RegAllocInfo.hs)]][[BR]]
    defines the main register information function, {{{regUsage}}}, which takes a set of real and virtual registers and returns the actual registers used by a particular {{{Instr}}}; register allocation is in AT&T syntax order (source, destination), in an internal function, {{{usage}}}; defines the {{{RegUsage}}} data type[[BR]][[BR]]
  * [[GhcFile(compiler/nativeGen/RegisterAlloc.hs)]][[BR]]
-   one of the most complicated modules in the NCG, {{{RegisterAlloc}}} manages the allocation of registers for each ''basic block'' of Haskell-abstracted assembler code: management involves ''liveness'' analysis, allocation or deletion of temporary registers, ''spilling'' temporary values to the ''spill stack'' (memory) and many optimisations.  ''Note: much of this detail will be described later; '''basic block''' is defined below.''
+   one of the most complicated modules in the NCG, {{{RegisterAlloc}}} manages the allocation of registers for each ''basic block'' of Haskell-abstracted assembler code: management involves ''liveness'' analysis, allocation or deletion of temporary registers, ''spilling'' temporary values to the ''spill stack'' (memory) and many optimisations.  ''See [wiki:Commentary/Compiler/CmmType The Cmm language] for the definition of a ''basic block'' (in Haskell, ''{{{type CmmBasicBlock =  GenBasicBlock CmmStmt}}}'').''

 and one header file: